dojonorth/fun-basics-dojo/README.md

 ```
 brew install sbt
 ```
 * Ensure the Java 8 **JDK** (not just the JRE) is installed (earlier versions may work, but I've not tested them).
-It can be downloaded from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+It can be downloaded from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or installed via brew etc.
 * Clone the repo locally:
 ```
 git clone git@github.com:dojonorth/fun-basics-dojo.git